mpatfield/homebridge-econet-rheem/README.md

 # Homebridge EcoNet Rheem Plugin

+This Homebridge plugin integrates Rheem EcoNet-enabled devices into Apple HomeKit.

+> [!NOTE]
+> This plugin uses an unofficial Econet API and could stop working at any time without warning.

-This Homebridge plugin integrates Rheem EcoNet-enabled devices into Apple HomeKit. **Currently, only Water Heaters have been fully implemented and tested.** Thermostat support and Celsius operation remain untested.
+Currently, only water heaters in Fahrenheit have been fully implemented and tested.
+Thermostat implementation is incomplete and Celsius operation remains untested.

 ## Installation